ByteWelder/Decktility/README.md

 Decktility is a handheld PC, inspired by by [Yarh.io Micro 2](https://yarh.io/) and [uConsole](https://www.clockworkpi.com/uconsole).

-It is built with a Raspbery Pi CM4 and BigTreeTech Pad 5, resulting in a relatively compact and lightweight device with about 20 hours of battery life.
+It is built with a Raspbery Pi CM4 and BigTreeTech Pad 5, with about 20 hours of battery life.

 ![Decktility device mockup](decktility-photo.jpg)